Imitative Membership Inference Attack: Problem Definition and Threat Models

 In this paper, we focus on membership inference attacks in black-box scenarios, where the adversary is granted oracle access to the target model $f_\theta$, but is not given its parameters.
 Specifically, the adversary can query the model to obtain softmax output probabilities (using the default softmax temperature of 1) for any input instance.
 State-of-the-art MIAs~\cite{sp22lira,iclr23canary,ccs24rapid,icml24rmia,ndss26cpmia} leverage shadow models~\cite{sp17miashokri} to analyze how the model's outputs change in response to discrepancies between its members versus non-members.
 We assume that the adversary can construct a dataset by sampling from the data distribution $\mathbb{D}$, and use subsets of this dataset to train shadow models.
 Depending on when the shadow models are trained, we consider the following two threat models.

 \mypara{Non-Adaptive Setting} In this setting, the adversary is only allowed to train shadow models \textit{before} the adversary learns the query set $D_\text{query}$ (\ie before step 2 in~\Cref{def:game}).
 That is, the adversary constructs an attack dataset $D_\text{adv}^\text{non-adapt}$ (from which the adversary will sample subsets to train shadow models) by sampling from $\mathbb{D}$, \ie $D_\text{adv}^\text{non-adapt} \sim \mathbb{D}$.
 For most practical classification tasks, the sizes of $D_\text{adv}^\text{non-adapt}$ and $D_\text{query}$ are relatively small compared to the entire data distribution $\mathbb{D}$, meaning the probability of each instance belonging to both datasets is quite low.
-As a result, the adversary can only observe the model's behavior when a query instance is not part of the training set, leading to shadow \textit{out} models available for membership inference.
+As a result, for most query instances, the adversary can only observe the model’s behavior when the query point is not part of the target model’s training set, leading to shadow \textit{out} models available for inference.

 This non-adaptive (offline) setting has attracted growing interest from recent studies~\cite{nips23quantile, ccs24seqmia, icml24rmia, ccs24rapid} because it models a realistic attack scenario: the adversary receives a sequence of membership queries and must respond without incurring the cost of retraining shadow models for each query. \textbf{In this paper, we also follow these studies and mainly focus on the non-adaptive setting. }